-In connection with the assignment we will perform an identity check and if necessary report pursuant to the Act pertaining to Measures against Money-Laundering and Financing of Terrorism etc. (the Money-Laundering Act).
+In connection with the assignment we will perform an identity check and if necessary, report pursuant to the Norwegian Act pertaining to Measures against Money-Laundering and Financing of Terrorism etc. (the Money-Laundering Act).

 If the assignment is subsequently extended in relation to what has been agreed, we will send a confirmation of this, unless the extension is apparent from other correspondence between the parties.

-Simonsen Vogt Wiig’s assistance does not include related tax questions unless specified in the confirmation of the assignment.
+Simonsen Vogt Wiig’s assistance does not include questions related to tax (including value added tax) unless specified in the Letter of Engagement.